The primary reason why your bathroom walls and ceilings become so moldy is the moisture that is present inside.

 Once you have scrubbed the mold, you need to treat the wooden areas (like doors and framing) and other porous surfaces.

-Let them dry completely before you start with mold removing process.
+Let them dry completely before you start with the mold removing process.

 You can speed up the drying process by using heat (if the bathroom is cold) or by providing ventilation through a fan.